Here’s some context before I address the superb new video itself.

-Going back through my notes, I came across what I wrote after watching a program on Judaculla Rock, produced by the History Channel or some such network.
+Going back through my notes, I found something I wrote after watching a program on Judaculla Rock, produced by the History Channel or some such network.
 My BS detector activated when I recognized one of the “local guides” in the program as a fellow who had moved to Bryson City and promptly marketed himself as a genuine Mountain Man.
 I could see through his long white beard right away.
 His brogue was folksy enough to fool some listeners, but it very clearly was NOT Appalachian.
 He would tell reporters that he didn’t know how old he was.
 He would share witticisms from his old hillbilly Grandpappy.
+He probably boasted that he built the log cabin he was born in, but that last part is mere speculation on my part.

 He would board the tourist train to tell stories and, according to the online reviews, passengers were enthralled by this colorful “authentic” Mountain Man.
 (It slays me just how many glowing reviews used that word "authentic".)

-One discerning tourist, though, suspected that Mountain Man was not what he claimed and uncovered a very credible charge of Stolen Valor, with one doozy of an expose at
+One discerning tourist, though, suspected that Mountain Man was not what he claimed and uncovered a very credible charge of Stolen Valor in one doozy of an expose.

 "Slick" is about right